Gillesedgy/Team4-BackEnd-Server/README.md

     type in nodemon in your terminal

 This will start your backend server and make it accessible at the 'PORT' in your environmental configuration.

+Contributing

+If you wish to contribute to this project, please follow the guidelines mentioned in the CONTRIBUTING.md file.